dlichterman/satisfactory-server-monitor/README.md

 A zero-dependency command-line tool for monitoring a [Satisfactory](https://www.satisfactorygame.com/) Dedicated Server via its HTTPS API.
 Displays live server state in a clean terminal matrix.

+I vibe coded this tool so I wouldn't have to check if someone was on the server by launching the game when I have run updates on the server and need to reboot everything.

 ```
 ╔══════════════════════════════════════════════════════════════╗
 ║           SATISFACTORY  SERVER  MONITOR                      ║